cscart/docs/en/developer_guide/api/entities/product_features.rst

     *   -   variants (only for types with variants)
         -   Available feature value variants.
         -   —
-        -   array with variant ID as key and variant data as value (content explained :ref:`below <product-feature-variants>`)
+        -   object with variant ID as key and variant data as value (content explained :ref:`below <product-feature-variants>`)

 .. _product-feature-variants: